jamesjnadeau/feather-api-starter/README.md

 staging system allows edits to be tested and made before the staging site is pushed live.
 All of this is controlled, and calls are made to the a backend api site that.

-The api is started from `api/bin/www` and is a basic express app with [feathers](http://feathersjs.com/) and [mongoose](https://github.com/feathersjs/feathers-mongoose), added on top of it to hasten api dev.
-From here, any calls to the frontend are handled, and changes could be pushed to the staging site, being served from `frontend/built/`.
+The api is started from `bin/www` and is a basic express app with [feathers](http://feathersjs.com/) and [mongoose](https://github.com/feathersjs/feathers-mongoose), added on top of it to hasten api dev.
+The api site handles all the saving, updating, and administrative features for the sites.
+The front end is essentially a statically generated html site being served from `frontend/built/`.
+A staging version of the site that allows editing of pages, will be made available for authorized users to preview changes before pushing live.
 When all is considered ok to be pushed live, the site is synced to s3 via a interface accessible to admins from the api's site.

 A single webpack.config.js file runs all the frontend site generation, from html, to css, and of course js.
 This allows all the sites to have auto page reloading